jxnl/blog/docs/services.md

 ??? warning "I'm currently at capacity until the end of March 2025"

-If you're an engineering leader at a startup looking to systematically improve your AI product, I'd love to help.
+If you're an engineering leader at a startup aiming to roll out your AI to production, I can help.
 My experience includes:

-- Training and upskilling teams transitioning from software engineering to building probabilistic applications
+- Training teams transitioning to probabilistic applications
-- Pivoting products to AI-powered solutions that collect data for model improvement
+- Pivoting products to AI-powered solutions that collect data
-- Hiring and screening AI engineering teams
+- Hiring and evaluating AI engineering teams

-I can guide you through the challenges of AI product development, ensuring your team is well-equipped to succeed in this rapidly evolving field.

-And over the past few years I've worked with a dozen companies to help them navigate the landscape. **I've seen what works and what doesn't.** For everything else, we can lean on a network of trusted experts and founders.
+I've guided numerous companies through AI product development and know what works.
+For everything else, we can tap into a network of trusted experts.
+I focus on practical solutions over flashy models:

-I'm not a researcher stuck on shiny models.
-Instead, I'll guide you towards practical solutions.

-- Create simple baselines
+- Establish simple baselines
-- Focus on simple systems
+- Use straightforward systems
 - Prioritize business outcomes

 ## Some of my clients